 About Maya Angelou Elementary School

-Maya Angelou Elementary School is located in the county of Franklin, City of Pasco.
-Pasco, along with two other cities, Kennewick and Richland, form the Tri-Cities of Washington.
-The school, with its 15 acres of land, has twenty five classrooms, a gymnasium, a multipurpose room, a library, a computer laboratory, music and art rooms, a conference room, and two classrooms for special education.
+Maya Angelou Elementary School is in the county of Franklin, City of Pasco.
+Pasco, along with two other cities, Kennewick, and Richland, forms the Tri-Cities of Washington.
+The school, with its 15 acres of land, has twenty-five classrooms, a gymnasium, a multipurpose room, a library, a computer laboratory, music and art rooms, a conference room, and two classrooms for special education.
 In 2004, when the school opened, there were only less than four hundred students.
 At present, it is home to approximately 830 students from Kindergarten to Fifth grade.

 Academics and Special Programs

-Maya Angelou Elementary School students learn how to be responsible, respectful, and cultivate their desire to be life-long learners in a secured and caring environment with the cooperation of the staff, parents, and the community.
-Every student’s academic development, as well as their emotional, physical, and social well-being will be supported and respected by the staff.
+Maya Angelou Elementary School students learn how to be responsible, and respectful, and cultivate their desire to be lifelong learners in a secure and caring environment with the cooperation of the staff, parents, and the community.
+Every student’s academic development, as well as their emotional, physical, and social well-being, will be supported and respected by the staff.

 The school continually aims for quality education which the Pasco School District has gained a reputation for.
 The dedicated staff provides flexible teaching and learning environments.

 The school curriculum focuses on Reading, Writing, and Mathematics.
 The school staff, with their hard work, creates a learning environment, where they work as a team for the advancement of the curriculum and their plan for instruction.
-They identify and focus on grade level expectations, teach the children, and assess them.
-The students who are given extra attention if need be.
-For the fast learners, higher levels of learning and enrichment classes are available for them.
+They identify and focus on grade-level expectations, teach the children, and assess them.
+The students are given extra attention if need be.
+For fast learners, higher levels of learning and enrichment classes are available for them.

 Maya Angelou Elementary School is the location of the district’s first Two-Way Dual Language program.
 This enrichment program aims to teach children to learn two languages.

-The school improvement goal is to increase the percentage of the students’ in meeting with the Washington Assessment of Student Learning standard in Reading and Mathematics.
+The school improvement goal is to increase the percentage of students in meeting the Washington Assessment of Student Learning standard in Reading and Mathematics.